 If you are a beginner with a few batches under your belt, this is a good way to get into milk soaping – we recommend you start with 50% Goats milk and 50% Distilled Water in your first few recipes.

 Please read these instructions right through to the end TWICE before beginning your soap.
 Planning is the key!
 Tips and methods are listed underneath the recipe.

 - 350g Palm Kernel Oil (28%)

 - 200g Distilled Water

-- 200g Fresh Goats Milk – frozen into ice cubes (I order it at Coles or Woolworths), or if you prefer to purchase our Powdered Goatsmilk, see the instructions below to substitute - this is adjusted to use powdered milk
+- 200g Fresh Goats Milk – frozen into ice cubes, or if you prefer to purchase our Powdered Goatsmilk, see the instructions below to substitute - this is adjusted to use powdered milk

 - Up to 30g (6 tsp) Essential Oils or Fragrance if desired